-REC Advisory Letter #7: Rental of LPFM/NCE stations, time purchase, pay to play
+REC Advisory Letter #7: Rental of LPFM/NCE stations, time purchase, pay to play and foreign government programming

 This Advisory Letter is a reminder to LPFM (and for that matter, full-service noncommercial educational station [NCE]) licensees regarding various activities that can be considered an “advertisement” in respect to the language of the Communications Act.